Tyron-Barnard/OpenGL-Shape-Visualizer/README.md

 You can install the required packages using pip:
-''pip install pygame PyOpenGL PyOpenGL_accelerate''
+''pip install pygame PyOpenGL PyOpenGL_accelerate'' ''pip install pygame''

 ### Running the Application

 To run the application, execute the main script for each shape:

+- For the all shapes:
+''python Display.py''

 - For the cube:
 ''python Cube.py''